Professor

 As a professor, how do you prevent cheating and plagiarism given the amount of content available online?

-Asked by serfolk about 12 years ago
+Asked by serfolk over 12 years ago

 There are programs available that can exam papers and compare them to available content online.
 I have never used these.
 I allow my students to use any online content as long as they cite it.
 Professors are also increasingly using in-class writing assignments where they can be assured that no outside resources are being used.
 At the very least this provides a baseline of writing style/ability against which other assignments can be compared.